El Dorado International Airport

 VFR

-El Dorado International Airport is currently reporting visual flight rules (VFR) conditions with scattered clouds at 8,000 feet and 10 miles or greater visibility.
-Note: This observation is 1 hours old and conditions may have changed.
+El Dorado International Airport is currently reporting visual flight rules (VFR) conditions with overcast skies at 4,000 feet and 10 miles or greater visibility.

 Wind Analysis